 If $\beta < \infty$ (similarly $\alpha> -\infty$), then for every compact set $K \subset E$ there exists $t \in (\alpha, \beta)$ such that $x(t) \not\in K$. \end{theorem}

-A similar proof of the next lemma, and with a similar ODE, is given in the proof of \cite[Theorem~C]{MariOliveira}, but the structure of the proof and the assumptions there are different.
-Thus we present \begin{lemma} Let $g$ be a solution of
+The following lemma addresses an ODE similar to the one presented in the proof \cite[Theorem~C]{MariOliveira}, which describes the directrix curve of the conformal grim reaper cylinder.
+Since the structure of the proof and the assumptions here are different, we present the lemma with its proof to make the exposition self-contained. \begin{lemma} Let $g$ be a solution of